 3 Thinking Errors Keeping You in a Career Rut

-Feeling professionally stuck is one of the most exhausting and diminishing experiences a grown-up can have.
-It wears you down and, over time, extinguishes your light - the very thing that made you a compelling hire way back when!
+Feeling professionally stuck is one of the most exhausting and diminishing experiences an adult can endure.
+It wears you down and slowly extinguishes your light - the very thing that made you a compelling hire way back when!

 And I know this, because I’ve been there…and I had to learn the hard way that my very own well-intentioned brain was actually part of my problem.